-Image based HDRI lightning compared to alternative techniques
+Image based interior HDRI lightning compared to alternative techniques

 There are a variety of lighting techniques to use when creating an exterior light source for architectural interiors.
 Some artists like to use a standard direct light while others prefer a simulated sun and sky, such as the v-ray sun.
 While both of these methods are effective, I find that the lighting produced lacks the subtle imperfections and variations of reality.
 The most realistic lighting can be achieved by using image-based lighting.